I was born in the US, moved to the Netherlands at age of thirteen and then decided Stockholm would suit me better at age twenty-seven.

 In a past life, I was a Microsoft SharePoint consultant with a focus on (information) architecture, out of the box functionality and training.
 The blog, Hannah’s SharePoint, still exists as a resource.

 During the summer of 2015, I rather randomly decided to start an online yarn shop.
 I was so thrilled with the Icelandic Istex Lett Lopi yarn and it was hard to source in Sweden: thus was The Shady Sheep born.
 It has turned into a fun little side project that has taught me a lot about e-commerce, retail and running a small business.

-These days, I work at Automattic as a Woocommerce Support Ninja.
+These days, I work at Automattic as a WooCommerce Happiness Engineer.
 I believe that Open Source Software is a powerful concept which makes the world a better place; I am proud to support it!
 (By the way, we’re hiring!)